matsest/mount-idun/README.md

 > Mount home and work directories from the samba share at [Idun HPC cluster](https://www.hpc.ntnu.no/display/hpc/Idun+Cluster) at NTNU.

-This script mounts the home and work directories from Idun to your (Linux) computer, to allow for downloading and uploading your files (as an alternative to scp/sftp).
+This script mounts the home and work directories from Idun to your Linux computer, to allow for downloading and uploading your files (as an alternative to scp/sftp).
+The shares are by default mounted with read/write-permissions given to the default (non-root) user (uid `1000`), which allows for browsing the directories in your graphical file browser.

+### Configuration variables

-To change permissions, mount points or samba server, please change the configuration variables in the script.
+To change permissions, mount points or samba server, please change the configuration variables in the beginning of the script.

-Default mount points:
+Default mount points: (will be automatically created if they do not exist)

 * `/tmp/hpc-work` (lustre share)
 * `/tmp/hpc-home` (home directory)